HR 5171: Distance

 HR 5171 appears near the centre of the HII Region Gum 48d, a ring of material ionised most likely by one or both of the visible HR 5171 stars.
 The stars and the nebulosity all show similar space motions that would place them in the Centaurus spiral arm about 4,000 parsecs (4 kpc) away from Earth.
 It is apparently part of an extensive molecular cloud complex with a distance between 3.2 and 5.5 kpc from Earth.
 Gum 48d would require one or two O-type stars to be ionised, presumably one or both of the HR 5171 stars a few million years ago.
 Its age is calculated to be 3.5 million years, one of the oldest known HII regions.

 Early calculations based on the assumed luminosity of HR 5171B gave a distance of 3.2 kpc and 3.2 magnitudes of interstellar extinction.
 Comparison of HR 5171A with similar stars in the Magellanic Clouds imply a distance of 3.7 kpc.
 An average distance based on all these calculations is 3.6 kpc, which is still the widely accepted distance although there are reasons to think it could be closer.
 One study argues that V766 Centauri Aa may be located at just 1.5±0.5 kpc from Earth, but the Gaia DR3 parallax is still consistent with Gum 48d membership, at around 4 kpc.
+Gaia parallaxes of neighbouring stars with similar proper motions are consistent with a distance of 2.95±0.09 kpc, and as of 2026 the distance is considered to be between 2.9 and 3.6 kpc based on a variety of methods.

 Gum 48d is also catalogued as RCW 80, although the designation RCW 80 is sometimes used for the more distant supernova remnant G309.2-00.6 which overlaps it.
 The open cluster NGC 5281 lies 19' from HR 5171, projected against the supernova remnant but only about 1,200 parsecs from Earth.